smals-belgium/shared-referral-prescription-webcomponent/README.md

 # web-components

 ## Description

 This project contains 3 webcomponents with the following html-tags:
 - wc-prescription-details: <nihdi-referral-prescription-details>
 - wc-list-prescriptions: <nihdi-list-referral-prescriptions>
-- wc-prescription-create: <nihdi-referral-prescription-create>
+- wc-prescription-create: <nihdi-create-referral-prescription>

 To implement them, just include the js and css file.
 - wc-prescription-details: ./dist/build/wc-prescription-details.js and ./dist/build/wc-prescription-details.css
 - wc-prescription-list: ./dist/build/wc-list-prescriptions.js and ./dist/build/wc-list-prescriptions.js
-- wc-prescription-create: ./dist/build/wc-prescription-create.js and ./dist/build/wc-prescription-create.js
+- wc-prescription-create: ./dist/build/wc-create-prescription.js and ./dist/build/wc-create-prescription.js

 An example can be found in the index.html.